Moffein/RiskyMod/Wiki/Items/Lunar.md

 		- Scales up to 100% chance at 1200% damage

 - Transcendence
-	- Shield Gating
-		- Increases invulnerability window to 0.5s
-		- Now works against attacks with the BypassShieldgate flag if you are not cursed.
-(Glass, Eclipse penalty, etc.)
-		- Disables true OSP.
 	- Increases shield regen delay by 0s (+1s)

 - Visions of Heresy